A Digital Nation for a Wonderful Philippines

 Globe has already started work in some areas and is currently looking for additional areas to build cell sites and lay fiber.
 To know more, visit this page regularly.
 The program will take five years to finish.

 - How much is the whole project?

-- How will the program impact Globe Telecom's wireless internet service?
+- How will the program impact Globe Telecom's mobile internet service?

-The program, as it progresses, is expected to migrate a significant number of wireless broadband customers to wired broadband solutions.
-This will provide additional bandwidth for our wireless internet service, enhancing our customers' digital lifestyle whether they are at home, at work, or on the go.
+The program, as it progresses, is expected to migrate a significant number of mobile broadband customers to wired broadband solutions.
+This will provide additional bandwidth for our mobile internet service, enhancing our customers' digital lifestyle whether they are at home, at work, or on the go.

 - What is the more prevalent technology in the Philippines in terms of accessibility?

 In the Philippines, mobile is the primary technology of connectivity following continued investments of telco operators in wireless technology.
 Mobile technology has the capability to cover a wide area with greater efficiency than many other technologies particularly in emerging countries with underdeveloped fixed or wired network infrastructure and low levels of urbanization.
 This, however, has caused a lag in the development of wired broadband technology.

 - With all these network upgrade and modernization programs, why is the internet in the Philippines still slow?